-Below are some opportunities for researchers to apply their knowledge and expertise to a variety of biocuration projects, ranging from proteins and genes, to phenotypes, mutations and ontology terms.
+Below are some opportunities for researchers to apply their knowledge and expertise to a variety of biocuration projects, Hackathons & peer review opportunities.

-This page is regularly updated as we become aware of other volunteering opportunities in biocuration.
+This page is regularly updated as we become aware of other curation opportunities in biocuration.

 - Biomappings: Community curated and predicted equivalences and related mappings between named biological entities that are not available from primary sources.
 To know more, click here.